Grampers-Dev/ethereum-transaction-viewer/README.md

 6. **Error Handling**: Implement robust error handling to gracefully manage network issues, API errors, and invalid user inputs, enhancing the application's reliability.

-The application's primary objective is to empower users to explore Ethereum transactions and monitor Ethereum's real-time price, facilitating a better understanding of the cryptocurrency ecosystem.
+The primary objective of the application is to empower users to explore Ethereum transactions and monitor Ethereum's real-time price, facilitating a better understanding of the cryptocurrency ecosystem.

 ## Usage